emacs-mirror/emacs/mps/manual/source/glossary/a.rst

             languages that permit closures or continuations,
             activation records may have :term:`indefinite extent`.
-            Although they may not be visible to the programmer, their :term:`storage` must be managed by the language run-time support.
+            Although they may not be visible to the programmer, their :term:`memory (1)` must be managed by the language run-time support.
 Because they are usually not visible to the programmer, they may be a source of inexplicable memory overhead.

         .. seealso:: :term:`stack frame`.